PanoPepino/Manim_Theoretical/README.md

 # Animation
-Repository of Manim code to create animations for science presentations.
+Repository of Manim code to create animations for science presentations (you can find some of them in my [website](https://panopepino.github.io/web_page/))
 This will be upgraded as I code material.

 TO DO: